Nobody's Daughter: 2006–2007: Initial sessions

 On April 29, 2006, Love made a surprise appearance at a Los Angeles Gay and Lesbian Center benefit with Corgan and Perry, where she performed acoustic versions of the new songs "Sunset Marquis" and "Pacific Coast Highway".
 In an interview covering the event, Love stated that the songs were "dramatically different from the demos...
 The songs are smashing now.
 I wouldn't fuck around here, this is the best shit I've done since the Live Through This period."
-In September 2006, a documentary entitled The Return Of Courtney Love was aired on More4 in the United Kingdom and Ireland, which followed Love in her recovery as well partly documenting the recording of the album.
+In September 2006, a documentary entitled The Return of Courtney Love aired on More4 in the United Kingdom and Ireland, which followed Love in her recovery as well partly documenting the recording of the album.
 In October that year, Love performed an acoustic version of "Never Go Hungry Again" for a Rolling Stone interviewer, who observed: "this proud confessional combines simple folk-rock soundcraft with the guttural scream and lyrical fire of a never-to-be-retired riot grrrl."

 In early 2007, Love announced she planned to mix the album—at the time tentatively titled How Dirty Girls Get Clean—in London with Danton Supple, best known for his work with Coldplay.
 Over the following year, she made several further live appearances showcasing the new material, including a June 2007 appearance with Perry (performing on guitar) at the Los Angeles House of Blues.
 The following month, on July 9—Love's 43rd birthday—she performed a secret show at London's Bush Hall with a new backing band, including guitarist Micko Larkin and bassist Patricia Vidal.
 During this time, Liam Wade also served as an additional guitarist in Love's backing band.
 Three days later, on July 12, Love performed a free show at the Hiro Ballroom in New York City, and at the Roxy Theatre in West Hollywood on July 17.